bgar324/ucla-poopers/README.md

 ---

-# Environment File for Grading
+# Environment Files for Grading

-The `.env` file is **not committed to the repository**.
+The environment files are **not committed to the repository**.

-However, the `.env` file **is included in the submission tarball** so instructors can run the application locally without needing to configure credentials manually.
+They are included in the submission tarball so instructors can run the application locally without configuring credentials manually.

-The `.env` file contains:

-- Supabase URL and keys
-- PostgreSQL connection strings
-- Optional Gemini API key
+In the current repo, `.env` is the file that matters for both Prisma CLI and general app startup. `.env.local` is only a duplicate override file for Next.js and is redundant if it contains the same values as `.env`.